 I lost count of the number of YouTube tutorials I had to go through on how to easily remove a menstrual cup.
 I just could not remove my menstrual cup quickly enough.

-Another question I could not find the answer to online when I was initially researching on menstrual cups was this: "What will happen if my menstrual cup is full?
-Will I get TSS?".
+Another question I could not find the answer to online when I was initially researching menstrual cups was this: "What will happen if my menstrual cup is full?
+Will I get TSS?"

 The answer is no, you will not get TSS if your menstrual cup is filled to the top.
 The only thing that will happen is this: The excess blood will spill over, and you will start leaking.

 Are Menstrual Cups Worth the Effort?

 The first time I inserted a menstrual cup and had it in me for a few hours, I knew this was a game-changer.

 The difference between using a sanitary napkin and a menstrual cup was phenomenal.
 There was no icky feeling.
 I felt freer than I ever felt when I was on my period.
 It made me feel better about my periods.
 It did not frustrate me anymore.
 I could walk around and be my usual self while using one.